 The camp is located on the edge of a large frozen lake, which feels like a true piece of paradise.
 We have booked this camp outright, so we are the only guests.
-Martina, the owner, cooks for us every night.
+The owners cooks for us every night.
 Local and traditional dishes can be expected!
 This camp however is far removed from the main world.
 The sauna is the place where you can shower, using warm water from the heater: such a nice experience.
 There is no 'normal' shower.
 The toilet is a compost toilet.
 This toilet is very eco friendly and doesn't use any water.
 Of course it feels like a normal toilet, but it is located just outside of your cabin.
 You will share your room with 1 or 2 other guests.
 1 night we will stay in a true wilderness cabin.
 Here we share one room with all guests.
 But this is a small price you have to be pay for such a unique experience!

 Today is the first day of your photography tour to Sweden!
 We will meet up for dinner with all the other travelers in the group.
 Around 9pm we will leave Stockholm Airport travelling with the night train to the Arctic circle.
 A 12-hour train ride lays ahead of us, but because we booked a sleeping compartment you can enjoy a good night rest whilst the train slowly cruises the wintery landscape.

 Welcome to Winter Wonderland!
 When you open your eyes early in the morning after a good night's sleep on the train, you will notice that you are completely surrounded by snow.
 Whilst enjoying our breakfast in the bistro wagon of the train, you might spot some elands jumping through the waist deep snow.

 Upon our return we will give a workshop about northern light photography.
 This will prepare you for the possible natural spectacle tonight.
 We will also touch on astro photography: ensuring we can capture stars and star trails in case the northern lights do not show.